What is the Pythagorean theorem?

 Formula

-The formula for the Pythagorean theorem is expressed as:
+The Pythagorean theorem is expressed by the formula:

 This formula allows you to calculate the length of any side of a right triangle if the lengths of the other two sides are known.